-Field name Required action Special notes Constraints In Constraints , select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Include research folders In Include directories, specify a regular expression for included directories for each harvest (if it was specified).
+These directories are defined as sets of "first node" directories, relative to the specified (or implied) starting directory, that is considered part of the logical volume.
+For Discovery Accelerator, this regular expression helps restrict the volume to one or more Research Folders in the case.
+Constraints In Constraints , select one of these options: Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab. • Control the number of parallel data object reads: Designate the number of parallel data object reads. • Scope harvests on these volumes by extension: Include or exclude data objects that are based on extension.
+This maximum number is set on the system configuration tab.
+Control the number of parallel data object reads: Designate the number of parallel data object reads.
+Scope harvests on these volumes by extension: Include or exclude data objects that are based on extension.